-Councillor Harness asked if they delayed borrowing did it indicate there would be slippage on the capital programme.
+Councillor Harness asked if delayed borrowing indicated that there would be slippage on the capital programme.
 Ms Carey explained that they do adhere to very robust borrowing requirements based on the requirements of the delivered programme.
 The long-term borrowing that was noted to be done during the year was already part of the long-term programme which assumed delivery of the programme, but the pace of delivery was monitored and borrowing requirements flexed accordingly.
-The reported capital outturn goes to cabinet and was also reported quarterly throughout the year, so some of the big schemes that were included in the report would be over a number of financial years and profiling does change given their complexity.
+The reported capital outturn went to Cabinet and was also reported quarterly throughout the year, so some of the big schemes that were included in the report would be over a number of financial years and profiling does change given their complexity.
 Schemes were monitored and the team was sighted on forecasts so borrowing in advance of need was avoided.
-He wondered whether this would mean that there was a higher risk of interest rates.
+Councillor Harness wondered whether this would mean that there was a higher risk of interest rates.
 Ms Carey stated that they track and monitor the interest rate environment to make sure they undertake the optimal borrowing in terms of length of term, interest rate and short versus long term loans.

-Councillor Patrick said that looking at borrowing, a lot has been reported that would need to be borrowed over the next few years.
+Councillor Patrick noted that a lot had been reported that would involve borrowing over the next few years.
 However, the level of council debt stayed steady.
-He wondered what reassurance there was that showed we were getting value for money and a commercial return.
-Ms Carey explained that from a treasury perspective the capital programme was approved by Full Council and treasury was around how that was funded, and the prudential indicators provide assurance on affordability.
-Treasury borrowing happens at the point Officers think the authority would need the money, however, all aspects were assessed robustly.
+He wondered what reassurance there was to show that we were getting value for money and a commercial return.
+Ms Carey explained that from a treasury perspective, the capital programme was approved by Full Council and treasury was around how that was funded, and the prudential indicators provide assurance on affordability.
+Treasury borrowing happened at the point Officers think the authority would need the money, however, all aspects were assessed robustly.

 Councillor Patrick stated that for public accountability it would be better to understand how the authority would spend it and what the controls were in place for it.
-Ms Wroot provided an overview of the governance and assurance processes which were in place regarding all major projects and schemes and explained how decisions in relation to borrowing were part of that, she reminded the committee that borrowing does not take place on a scheme-by-scheme basis but WAs based on an assessment of need overall.
+Ms Wroot provided an overview of the governance and assurance processes which were in place regarding all major projects and schemes and explained how decisions in relation to borrowing were part of that, she reminded the committee that borrowing did not take place on a scheme-by-scheme basis but was based on an assessment of need overall.